colegottdank/helicone-replay-session-blog/README.md

 # Helicone Example Project

-A simple Node.js and TypeScript project demonstrating the use of Helicone.
+A simple Node.js project demonstrating how to use Helicone with OpenAI's API to conduct and replay debate sessions.

 ## Setup